 The Green New Deal (GND)

-The risk of taking steps toward ideas like the Green New Deal is that it may or may not prevent the displacement of the American worker by the technology needed for success.
-Only a political risk is implied by this unknown but not taking steps toward resilience is much deadlier.
-If political representatives are not unwilling to bring America’s climate regions closer to a sustainable future, then the task is simple, find elect leaders that have courage.
+Taking steps toward ideas like the Green New Deal is a risk in that it may or may not prevent the displacement of the American worker by the technology needed for success Only a political risk is implied by this unknown.
+No action is much deadlier, but post mortem.
+If political representatives are unwilling to bring America’s climate regions closer to a sustainable future, then the task is simple, elect leaders that have courage.
 This is no ordinary battle.
 Every representative in the House will be pushed or pulled in this direction through 2020.
 A rough first draft of the legislative role is a GoogleDoc (here).
 It outlines the creation of a select committee recently named Crisis Climate Committee.

 The performance measures of individual renewables will determine future combinations of private and public investments.
 Specific energy conservation steps will contribute to goal accomplishment implemented through an energy use inventory of all residential and industrial buildings.
 Steps to ready all buildings for state-of-the-art renewable energy systems will be the measure for reduction levels by climate sectors of the United States as follows:

 - Climate Sector reports will establish baseline reductions in GHG emissions through manufacturing, agricultural, and other industries processes.

 - Climate Sector reports will define, locate, and score specific infrastructure investments for the repair and improvement of the nation’s transportation grid and related infrastructure that yield the highest reduction in GHG emissions.

 - Climate Sector reports will examine the water.
 Too much or the lack of it is at the center of climate change impacts.
 High priority investments in local-scale agriculture in communities across the country will include infrastructure to ensure universal access to clean water and protection from the damage it can cause.